Envirometrix/PredictiveSoilMapping/main.md

 [@Grewal1991JSS; @Soon1991CSSPA; @Wang1996AJSR; @Konen2002SSSAJ; @Brye2003CSSPA; @Mikhailova2003CSSPA; @Bisutti2004TAC; @Jankauskas2006CSSPA; @DeVos2007SUM]
 and @Meersmans2009SUM.
-It is possible to produce regression equations to permit conversion of results for organic carbon produced by one method into equivalent values in a specified reference method (generally dry combustion).
+It is possible to produce regression equations to permit conversion of results for organic carbon produced by one method into equivalent values into a specified reference method (generally dry combustion).
 However, local calibration equations that reflect differences in soils on a regional basis are usually needed.
 It is not possible to provide a single universal equation suitable for use everywhere to convert organic carbon values produced using other methods of analysis to equivalent values in the reference method of dry combustion.

 ### Soil pH

-PH is of interest for global soil mapping because it is one of the more widely available and easily interpreted chemical measures of the health and productivity of the soil. pH provides an indication of base status of the soil which influences nutrient availability, mobility of both beneficial and detrimental ions and the ecology of micro-organisms within the soil.
-For most crops and agricultural uses, a pH in the range of 5.5 to 7.5 is optimum (considering the agricultural productivity of soil).
-Low pH is associated with acidic conditions and with increased mobility of toxic ions such as aluminum iron and even acid sulphates.
+Soil pH is of interest for global soil mapping because it is one of the more widely available and easily interpreted chemical measures of the health and productivity of the soil. pH provides an indication of base status of the soil which influences nutrient availability, mobility of both beneficial and detrimental ions and the ecology of micro-organisms within the soil.
+For most crops and agricultural uses, a pH in the range of 5.5 to 7.5 is optimal (considering the agricultural productivity of soil).
+Low pH is associated with acidic conditions and with increased mobility of toxic ions such as aluminium iron and even acid sulphates.
 High pH is associated with reduced availability of phosphorus and at higher levels with alkaline conditions that impede water uptake by plants.
 A global estimate of the distribution of the soil pH is shown in